 In this paper we asked to what extent human probability reasoning conforms to the normative standards prescribed by Bayes' theorem when participants present their probability estimates as entire distributions rather than as point estimates.
 Our first experiment was inspired by the standard balls-and-urn task.
 Participants were shown a bag containing a number of chips, some red and some blue, and were asked to provide three probability distributions (one prior and two posteriors) using a visual histogram tool similar to that of Goldstein and Rothschild (2014).
-The task description gave no information about the likely ratio of red to blue chips.
+The task description gave no information about the likely ratio of red to blue chips, and participants varied substantially in the shape of the priors they assumed, though many were peaked, to a greater or lesser extent, around 50%.
 Fitting individual participants revealed that, regardless of whether they saw only five chips or were allowed to view as many chips as they desired, the majority showed substantial base rate neglect (i.e., ignoring the prior they had reported) and varied in the degree to which they were conservative (i.e., updating their likelihoods less than a normative Bayesian reasoner).

 In order to determine whether people ignored their prior because it was not explicitly stated, in Experiment 2 we presented people with either a uniform or a peaked prior and then asked for their posterior distributions after seeing five chips.
-Here the aggregate results revealed that, even when given an explicit prior, there was some underweighting of the base rate.
+Here the aggregate results revealed that, even when given an explicit prior, there was some degree of base rate neglect.
 However, they had sharper posteriors when given a peaked prior than when given a uniform prior, indicating that the priors were not being ignored entirely.
 This was supported by fitting individual participants: although variation was again substantial, more people used the prior when it was made explicit in the PEAKED condition than when it was not.